 Course Completion Card FAQs

 To check the validity of an AHA course completion card, contact the Training Center that issued the card.
 The Training Center’s information can be found on the back of the card.
-You can also check our Course Card Reference Guide.
+You can also check our Course Card Reference Guide (PDF).

 To check the validity of an AHA eCard, visit the My Cards page and enter the code found on the card.

 Course completion cards are valid for two years through the end of the month during which the course completion card was issued.
-For more information, please refer to the Course Card Reference Guide.
+For more information, please refer to the Course Card Reference Guide (PDF).

 Contact an AHA Training Center near you to inquire about your options for renewing your course completion card.
 The Training Center will also be able to answer questions about class availability and cost.
 Find a Training Center near you or contact the Training Center that issued your previous card using the contact information on the back of the card.